tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body-2-current.md

 # Songs

+I sometimes like to put Easter-eggy-type links to songs in my articles.
+It's a thing.

 - What's So Funny 'Bout Peace Love and Understanding
 - Love Is All You Need
 - Love Is All Is Alright (High Universal Morality)